AHMED-5G/AHMED-5G/README.md

 # About Me:

-- I’m currently learning Kotlin.<br>
+- I’m currently learning Supabase.<br>
 - I’m looking to collaborate on full stack : laravel-react native<br>
 - I’m looking for help with UI/UX<br>
 - Ask me about React Native, Redux and typescript<br>